fluid-project/infusion/README.md

 ### Run Tests On Your Computer ###

+To run both the browser and node tests for this package, use the command `npm test` or `yarn test`.

+To run only the node tests, use the command `npm run test:node` or `yarn run test:node`.

 To run only the browser tests, use the command `npm run test:browser` or `yarn run test:browser`.
-The browser tests require you to install [Testem](https://github.com/testem/testem/#installation) globally.
 Any browsers that Testem finds on your system will be launched sequentially with each browser running the full Infusion test suite.
 The results will be returned in your terminal in the [TAP](https://testanything.org/) format.
-You can use the ``testem launchers`` command to get a list of available browsers.
+Once you have run `npm install`, you can use the command ``node node_modules/testem/testem.js launchers`` from the root of this repository to get a list of browsers that Testem can launch on your system.

-To run only the node tests, use the command `npm run test:node` or `yarn run test:node`.

-To run both the browser and node tests for this package, use the command `npm test` or `yarn test`.
+If you would like to debug individual tests or view the test summary in a browser, you can:

+1. Host the working directory, for example, using a command like the following from the root of the repository: `python -m SimpleHTTPServer 4102`
+2. Open the "rollup" file `tests/all-tests.html` that runs all tests in a browser.
+Continuing the above example, you would load the URL `http://localhost:4102/tests/all-tests.html`.

 **Note:** Any browser launched will need to be focused and remain the active window.
 Some of the tests require focus, and will report errors if they are not focused.
+If you want to run the tests consistently, your best option is to run the tests in a VM (see below).

 ### Run Tests Using Browsers Installed In a VM ###